Linguini with Crab

 Pasta, crab and sauce

-- 1 tablespoon olive oil , drizzle on the pasta
+- 1 tablespoon olive oil, drizzle over the drained pasta to prevent sticking

-- ¼ cup chopped fresh Italian parsley , plus extra as garnish
+- ¼ cup Italian parsley, chopped fresh, plus extra as garnish

 - ½ teaspoon salt